Experienced Team of Employment Law Federal Lawyers

 - Designation of Compliance Officer

-Our attorneys have extensive experience defending employers in lawsuits brought by employees who alleged discriminatory practices or wrongful termination.
+Our lawyers have extensive experience defending employers in lawsuits brought by employees who alleged discriminatory practices or wrongful termination.
 Many cases have resulted in summary judgments in favor of our client-employers.
 Summary judgment is rendered when the court determines that the employer’s decision was appropriate “as a matter of law.”
 In other words, even when considering all of the pleadings and evidence in the light most favorable to the plaintiff, the employer’s decision was lawful, and no trial is necessary.

 Defending claims of discrimination and retaliation